Kelly Olynyk: Personal life

-Olynyk's father, Ken, was head men's basketball coach at the University of Toronto from 1989 to 2002 and the Canadian junior men's national team from 1983 to 1996, notably cutting future Canadian basketball icon Steve Nash from the junior national team.
-His mother, Arlene, was a Canadian Interuniversity Sport (CIS; now U Sports) women's basketball referee.
-From 1995 to 2004, his mother worked for the Toronto Raptors, as the first female NBA scorekeeper.
+Olynyk's mother, Arlene Olynyk, played college basketball for the Lethbridge Pronghorns and was a Canadian Interuniversity Sport (CIS; now U Sports) women's basketball referee.
+From 1995 to 2004, she worked for the Toronto Raptors as the NBA’s first female scorekeeper and was the scorekeeper for the Toronto Raptors' first-ever regular season game on November 3, 1995, against the New Jersey Nets.
+His father, Ken Olynyk, was the head coach of the Lethbridge Pronghorns men's basketball team from 1979 to 1988 and the Toronto Varsity Blues men's basketball team from 1989 to 2002, as well as the Canada junior men's national basketball team from 1983 to 1996, notably cutting future Canadian basketball icon Steve Nash from the team.
 In 2003, Ken became the athletic director at Thompson Rivers University in Kamloops, British Columbia, with the rest of the family soon joining him in Kamloops.
-Olynyk has two sisters, Jesse and Maya; the latter played CIS basketball for the Saskatchewan Huskies.
-Olynyk's family is of Ukrainian origin.
+Olynyk has two sisters, Jesse and Maya; Jesse has represented Canada in both wrestling and rugby, while Maya has played CIS basketball for the Saskatchewan Huskies.